xtian/wtfismygearscore.com/README.md

 ## Starting the app

-First, make sure Postgres is running.
+First, make sure Postgres and Redis are running.

 Then: